 Testing for lateralisation is not straightforward because it involves multiple binomial experiments with structure.
-Since a binomial trial (a decision to turn left or right) is repeated 10 times per individual in the detour test, trials conducted on multiple individuals are non-independent.
-This data structure is different from a simpler situation, such as in a standard binomial experiment, such as a coin toss or a trial involving a decision to turn left or right, repeated multiple times by/on a single individual.
-Here, each trial can be treated as independent.
+Since a binomial trial (a decision to turn left or right) is repeated 10 times per individual in the detour test, trials conducted on the same individual are non-independent.
+This data structure is different from a simpler situation, such as in a binomial experiment (e.g. a coin toss, a trial involving a decision to turn left or right) repeated multiple times by/on a single individual, where each trial can be treated as independent.